 Angioplasty for Coronary Artery Disease

 Angioplasty and related techniques are known as percutaneous coronary intervention (PCI).
 Angioplasty is a procedure in which a narrowed section of the coronary artery is widened.
-Angioplasty is less invasive and has a shorter recovery time than bypass surgery, which is also done to increase blood flow to the heart muscle but requires open-heart surgery.
+Angioplasty is less invasive and has a shorter recovery time than bypass surgery, which is also done to increase blood flow to the heart muscle but requires open-chest surgery.
 Most of the time stents are placed during angioplasty.

 An angioplasty is done using a thin, soft tube called a catheter.
 A doctor inserts the catheter into a blood vessel in the groin or wrist.
 The doctor carefully guides the catheter through blood vessels until it reaches the blocked portion of the coronary artery.